bsl546/energym/docs/index.rst

 Cite
 -------

-If you use our library for your publication, please cite our paper.
+If you use our library for your publication, please cite our github address.